Making RGB Images with Sentinel Data

 17. Run Workspace

 Connect an Inspector to the Output port on the AppearenceSetter then run the workspace.
 View the output in Visual Preview.
-This example is still using the NIR image, but you could switch the band order back for an RGB image if you wish.
+This example still uses the NIR image, but you can switch the band order back to RGB if you wish.

 3DOutput.png

-Optionally, you could write this out to an OBJ format and view the dataset using FMEAR
+Optionally, you could write this out to an OBJ format and view the dataset using FME Realize

 Was this article helpful?